What Are the UK Tax Bands for 2026/27?

 The annual exempt amount is £3,000.
 Gains below this are tax-free.

 BADR applies when you sell shares in your trading company or your business.
 You must have held the shares for at least two years.
-The relief rate is 14% for 2025/26, rising to 18% from 6 April 2026.
+The relief rate is 18% for 2026/27, up from 14% in 2025/26 and 10% before April 2025.

 For a business owner selling their company, BADR can save tens of thousands in tax.
 But the £1 million lifetime limit means you cannot use it indefinitely.

-If you sell a rental property, the 60-day reporting rule applies.
+If you sell a UK residential rental property, the 60-day reporting rule applies.
 You must report the gain and pay the tax within 60 days of completion.
-There is no annual wait.
+Commercial property and land are reported through your annual Self Assessment return instead.

 • Small profits rate: 19% on profits up to £50,000